Concepts

 | Implement capacity changes | I | RA |

-| Manage application and resource evolution | RA | I |
+| Manage application evolution and associated resources | RA | I |

 Documentation and Compliance